Complaint Handling Procedures

 3.4 Consumer and Occupier responsibilities

-When we refer a Consumer’s complaint to a Provider, we expect the Consumer to be available to discuss the complaint and resolution options with the Provider.
+When we refer a Consumer’s or Occupier’s complaint to a Member, we expect the Consumer or Occupier to be available to discuss the complaint and resolution options with the Member.

-We may refuse to deal with a Complaint after referral, if the Consumer has not engaged with the Provider to try to resolve the Complaint.
-We will consider any extenuating circumstances that may prevent a Consumer from actively engaging with their Provider to resolve the Complaint.
+We may refuse to deal with a Complaint after referral, if the Consumer or Occupier has not engaged with the Member to try to resolve the Complaint.
+We will consider any extenuating circumstances that may prevent a Consumer or Occupier from actively engaging with the Member to resolve the Complaint.

 3.5 Stopping credit management on disputed charges

-The Provider must stop all credit management for disputed charges while we are handling the Complaint.
+The Member must stop all credit management for disputed charges while we are handling the Complaint.

-When we have referred a Complaint to the Provider, it must stop credit management action on disputed charges for the duration of the referral period, and while the TIO Complaint is open.
+When we have referred a Complaint to the Member, it must stop credit management action on disputed charges for the duration of the referral period, and while the TIO Complaint is open.

-If a Provider does not stop credit management after we ask it to, we may issue a Temporary Ruling directing the Provider to stop all debt collection and other credit management action for up to 90 days.
+If a Member does not stop credit management after we ask it to, we may issue a Temporary Ruling directing the Member to stop all debt collection and other credit management action for up to 90 days.